khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - It does this without sacrificing the high availability, high durability, elasticity, and POSIX file system access that Amazon EFS provides.
 - AWS recommends Standard-IA storage if you need your full dataset to be readily accessible and want to automatically save on storage costs for files that are less frequently accessed.

+### Efs_Infrequent_Access
+- Storage class that provides price/performance that is cost-optimized for files, not accessed every day, with storage prices up to **92% lower compared to Amazon EFS Standard**
 ## 69. High Availability and Scalability

 * High Avallability usually goes hand in hand with horizontal